 During disassembly, pay close attention to harness routing and connector orientation.
 Always route electrical wiring the same way as it was removed to avoid damaging wires and connectors.

 - 1. Remove windshield assembly, if equipped. - 2.
-Remove two fasteners (1) at the top of the nacelle assembly.
+Loosen all four handlebar clamp fasteners (1).
+There are two additional handlebar clamp fasteners located under the handlebar clamp.